malvika123-rgb/sign-language-recognization1/README.md

 ## Gesture Reference

-All gestures used in this project — both the alphabet (A–Z) and the words (hello, thank you, yes, no, I love you) — are **custom hand signs**, collected and trained specifically for this project (not standard ASL).
+All gestures used in this project — both the alphabet (A–Z) and the words (hello, thank you, yes, no, I love you) — are **custom hand signs**, collected and trained specifically for this project (not standard ASL).you can refer ASL images for reference and make custom hand signs

 ## Setup